-Staff reported that they felt comfortable to approach the pharmacy manager or superintendent pharmacist with any issues regarding service provision.
-There were targets in place in the pharmacy but the team explained that they did not feel any pressure to deliver these targets and that they would never compromise their professional judgement.
+Staff reported that they felt comfortable to approach the superintendent pharmacist with any issues regarding service provision.
+There were no formalised targets in place at the pharmacy.

 Principle 3 - Premises Standards met

 The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
 The pharmacy team protect private information and the pharmacy is secure and protected from unauthorised access.